-- 140 eas with a spatial resolution of $0.5^{\circ} \times 0.5^{\circ}$ for the period 1901-2005.
-In this comparison exercise only temperature and precipitation series up to 1990 are considered, since this is the overlap period between observations and simulation.
-The data are bi-linearly interpolated onto the MM5 grid to provide a suitable basis for comparison.
-To keep consistency with reconstructions, only land points are considered for the comparison. - The SLP field consists of monthly means of this variable extracted from the NCEP reanalysis for the period 1948-1990 (Kalnay et al., 1996).
-This data set has a spatial resolution of $2.5^{\circ} \times 2.5^{\circ}$ , slightly higher than ECHO-G, and has been used on its original grid without any further spatial interpolation.
+The SLP field consists of monthly means of this variable extracted from the NCEP reanalysis for the period 1948-1990 (Kalnay et al., 1996).
+This dataset\data\set\has a spatial resolution of 2.5° × 2.5°, slightly higher than ECHO-G, and has been used on its original grid without any further spatial interpolation.